The Topology of Local Computing in Networks: Warm Up: Coloring and MIS in the Ring

 Similarly, let us focus on 3-coloring, with the same three processes $p_{-1}, p_0$, and $p_1$.
 The neighborhood of $p_0$ cannot include the same color as its own color, and thus there are twelve possible colorings of the nodes in the star centered at~$p_0$.
-Each of these stars corresponds to a 2-dimensional simplex, forming the facets of the local complex $\LCOL_2$ of 3-coloring in the ring, depicted in Fig.~\ref{fig:complex3coloring}.
+Each of these stars corresponds to a 2-dimensional simplex, forming the facets of the local complex $\LCOL_2$ of 3-coloring in the ring, depicted in Figure~\ref{fig:complex3coloring}.
 This complex contains nine vertices of the form $(p_i,c)$, with $i\in \{-1,0,1\}$, and $c\in\{1,2,3\}$, and twelve facets.
 Note that the vertices $(p_{-1},3)$ and $(p_1,3)$ appear twice in the figure, since the leftmost and rightmost edges are identified, but in opposite direction, forming a M\"obius strip. $\LCOL_2$ is a manifold (with boundary).
-When reducing 3-coloring to MIS, $\LCOL_2$ will be the input complex, corresponding to $\m{I}_{d}$ with $d=2$ in Fig.~\ref{fig:commdiag}.
+When reducing 3-coloring to MIS, $\LCOL_2$ will be the input complex, corresponding to $\m{I}_{d}$ with $d=2$ in Figure~\ref{fig:commdiag}.

-\subparagraph{Remark.} It is crucial to note that the complexes displayed in Figs.~\ref{fig:complexMIS} and~\ref{fig:complex3coloring} are not the ones used in the standard settings (e.g.,~\cite{CastanedaFPRRT19,HerlihyKR2013}), for which Theorem~\ref{theo:generic} would use vertices of the form $(p,x)$ for $p\in[n]$, or even $p\in [N]$ assuming IDs in a range of $N$ values.
+\subparagraph{Remark.} It is crucial to note that the complexes displayed in figures~\ref{fig:complexMIS} and~\ref{fig:complex3coloring} are not the ones used in the standard settings (e.g.,~\cite{CastanedaFPRRT21,HerlihyKR2013}), for which Lemma~\ref{lem:generic} would use vertices of the form $(p,x)$ for $p\in[n]$, or even $p\in [N]$ assuming IDs in a range of $N$ values.
 As a consequence, these complexes have 6~vertices instead of $2n!{N \choose n}$ for MIS, and 9~vertices instead of $3n!{N \choose n}$ for coloring, where $n$ can be arbitrarily large.
-Even if the IDs would have been fixed, the approach of Theorem~\ref{theo:generic} would yield complexes with a number of vertices linear in~$n$, while the complexes of Figs.~\ref{fig:complexMIS} and~\ref{fig:complex3coloring} are of constant size.
+Even if the IDs would have been fixed, the approach of Lemma~\ref{lem:generic} would yield complexes with a number of vertices linear in~$n$, while the complexes of figs.~\ref{fig:complexMIS} and~\ref{fig:complex3coloring} are of constant sizes.